 Traditional cannoli filling is made of whole milk ricotta cheese (using low-fat is OK too).
 Other cannoli dips are often made with a combination of ricotta and cream cheese or Neufchatel, giving it a thicker, smoother consistency.

-This cannoli dip uses a 3:2 ratio of ricotta and Mascarpone cheeses.
+This dip is essentially a cannoli filling that uses a 3:2 ratio of ricotta and Mascarpone cheeses.
 It’s perfectly creamy, but retains a bit more of that tasty cannoli filling-like texture and richness.

 Top the final dip with more chips and a handful of chopped pistachios for a nice crunch.